 Dress shop insurance might cost around $500 to $1,500 per year, on average, for liability coverage alone.
 Your costs are likely to be higher or lower than average depending on the unique characteristics of your business, such as the location, the number of employees, how much inventory you keep on hand, whether you own your building, and many more variables.

 The amount of coverage you need and the deductibles you choose also impact your dress shop insurance rates.

 An independent insurance agent can work with you one-on-one to determine the types and amounts of coverage you need.
 Your agent can get quotes from multiple insurance companies so you can evaluate the cost and coverage options and make the best choice.

 Benefits of an Independent Agent

-Our agents simplify the search process for finding the right dress shop insurance.
+Our independent agents simplify the search process for finding the right dress shop insurance.
 They’ll walk you through the handpicked policy options and explain the details and options.

 Most importantly, they’ll be there for you when claim time comes.
 They know the ins and outs of the process and will make sure your claim is handled appropriately.

 The Lowdown on Online Quotes

 Online quotes can be tempting.
 They are fast and easy to get—but are they accurate?
 And are you getting quotes for the right coverage?
 For business owners, choosing speed over accuracy can cost you.

 Online quotes can’t and don’t see the whole picture.
 They can leave out important coverage that will leave you devastated if something unexpected happens.
 And they can leave out cost-saving opportunities that an agent can help you take advantage of.